usdaud/algotradinglib.github.io/en/pedia/x/x-strategy_development.md

 [Arbitrage](../a/arbitrage.md) strategies exploit price discrepancies between different markets or instruments.
 High-frequency trading (HFT) algorithms often conduct [arbitrage](../a/arbitrage.md) by executing cross-market trades at lightning speeds, capturing small price differentials.

 ### 4. **Sentiment Analysis Strategies**
-These strategies use natural language processing (NLP) and machine learning to gauge market sentiment from news articles, social media, and other textual sources.
+These strategies use [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) and machine learning to gauge market sentiment from news articles, social media, and other textual sources.
 They then make trades based on the detected sentiment.

 ### 5. **High-Frequency Trading (HFT) Strategies**
 High-frequency trading involves making thousands of trades in a fraction of a second.
 HFT strategies use sophisticated algorithms and extraordinary computational power to locate and exploit fleeting market opportunities.

 ### 6. **Machine Learning-Based Strategies**
-Machine learning strategies involve the use of artificial intelligence to predict market movements.
+Machine learning strategies involve the use of [artificial intelligence](../a/artificial_intelligence_in_trading.md) to predict market movements.
 These algorithms can self-optimize by learning from past performance, and they can adapt to new market conditions quickly.

 ### 7. **Quantitative Strategies**
-Quantitative strategies use mathematical and statistical models to identify trading opportunities.
+[Quantitative strategies](../q/quantitative_strategies_in_trading.md) use mathematical and statistical models to identify trading opportunities.
 They rely on complex formulas to determine the appropriate times to buy or sell an asset.

 ## Tools and Technologies